 Run a competitive audit.
 Study your competitors; learn where they are positioned in the market, what their offers and benefits are, what audience segments they might focus on and what their goals are and why.
 Where can you carve out a unique brand position within the competitive landscape?
 Once these opportunities have been identified, translate the positioning idea into a creative concept.

 4. What does the future look like?

 While you’re conducting your research and building your brand position, always be thinking about what your industry might look like 5 or 10 years from now, this helps set a direction for your brand.
 Create your brand position to be flexible in a constantly-evolving industry and easy to update, so your brand continues to stay relevant.

 Will you become an industry leader, premium, challenger or niche brand?
 How will you stand out in your industry?
 Can your brand offer a viable alternative to the industry leader?
 Your brand position should have a clear meaning of what your brand is as well as what sets you apart from your competitors.
 Highlight your differences and lean on your strengths.

-Your brand is your company’s first impression to your audience.
-Once you have created a brand position your company will be better equipped for internal and unified understanding of who you are, distinct direction for future products or services, separation from competitors and greater sense of knowing who your company is and the value you provide.
+Your brand is your company’s first impression on your audience.
+Once you have created an effective brand positioning strategy, your company will be better equipped for an internal and unified understanding of who you are, distinct direction for future products or services, separation from competitors and greater sense of knowing who your company is and the value you provide.